nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 **Test Cases:**

-Test Scenario 1: The cost is split evenly amongst those who participated in the activity. <br>
+Test Scenario 1: No sessions are currently stored in the application.
 * Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /co 20` <br>
+  Expected: An error message should be printed, indicating that no sessions are stored in SplitLah.

+Test Scenario 2: Only a single session with a session unique identifier of `1` exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
+1. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /co 20` <br>
    Expected: A success message should be printed, along with the details of the activity as provided in the command.
 Each person's cost owed is $10.

-Test Scenario 2: Each person who participated in the activity incurred different costs. <br>
-* Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /cl 5 10` <br>
+2. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /cl 5 10` <br>
    Expected: A success message should be printed, along with the details of the activity as provided in the command.
 PersonOne's cost owed is $5 while PersonTwo's cost owed is $10.

-Test Scenario 3: There was GST and Service Charge involved for an activity. <br>
-1. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /co 20 /gst 7 /sc 10` <br>
+3. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /co 20 /gst 7 /sc 10` <br>
    Expected: A success message should be printed, along with the details of the activity as provided in the command.
 Each person's cost should have been multiplied by 1.177.
-2. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /cl 5 10 /gst 7 /sc 10` <br>
+4. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Alice Bob /cl 5 10 /gst 7 /sc 10` <br>
    Expected: A success message should be printed, along with the details of the activity as provided in the command.
 Each person's cost should have been multiplied by 1.177.

-Test Scenario 4: The person who paid or the persons involved in the activity were not part of the session
+Test Scenario 3: Only a single session with a session unique identifier of `1`, consisting of only Alice and Bob, exists in the application after creating a single session with the [`session /create`](https://ay2122s2-cs2113t-t10-1.github.io/tp/UserGuide.html#creating-a-session-session-create) command.
 1. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Mallory /i Alice Bob /co 20 /gst 7 /sc 10` <br>
    Expected: An error message should be printed, indicating that a person specified was not found in the particular session.
 2. Test Command: `activity /create /sid 1 /n ActivityTest1 /p Alice /i Bob Mallory /cl 5 10 /gst 7 /sc 10` <br>